-Six music categories with 18 melodies allow for 40 minutes of uninterrupted play.
-Colorful toys and soothing motion entertain smaller babies.
-Large, colorful buttons are easy for older babies to operate.
-Converts to a standalone music box with handle for toddlers.
+The 18 musical melodies allow for 40 minutes of uninterrupted play.
+Colorful toys and soothing motion entertain younger babies.
+Large, colorful buttons are easy for older children to operate.
+Converts to a standalone music box with handle.
 Comes with nightlight.

 Some reports of clicking sounds when mobile is set to rotate.